xlab-uiuc/kube-523/operators/cockroachdb_cockroach-operator/Results_analysis.md

 **Why did the operator behave in this way?**
 The root cause of the issue is the operator's failure to validate and sanitize the input values for the `grpcPort`, `httpPort`, and `sqlPort` configurations.
 When changes were applied to these fields, the operator did not verify the new port values' availability or appropriateness, leading to problematic configurations being set.

+Pods crashed as they did not have permission to connect to these ports and the Service failed to init leading to the crash.
+Failure to check for the port correctness on the oparator's side lead to this issue, as they are expected to reject incorrect ports.

 **Exact block in the operator source code:**
 The issue originates from the `cockroach-operator/pkg/resource/discovery_service.go` file, within the build function responsible for configuring service specifications:
 ```go